Bank of America : Form of prospectus filed in connection with primary offering of securities on a delayed basis | MarketScreener

 Observation Value:

-With respect to the RTY, its closing level on the applicable Observation Date.
-With respect to the EEM, its Closing Market Price on the applicable Observation Date multiplied by its Price Multiplier on that day.
+With respect to each Underlying, its Closing Market Price on the applicable Observation Date multiplied by its Price Multiplier on that day.

 Price Multiplier:

-One, subject to adjustment for certain events relating to the EEM as described in "Description of the Notes-Anti-Dilution and Discontinuance Adjustments Relating to ETFs" beginning on page PS-23 of product supplement EQUITY-1.
+With respect to each Underlying, one, subject to adjustment for certain events as described in "Description of the Notes-Anti-Dilution and Discontinuance Adjustments Relating to ETFs" beginning on page PS-23 of product supplement EQUITY-1.

 Ending Value: